Categories

 With the rise of remote work and the increased use of mobile devices for business purposes, securing these endpoints has become a critical aspect of cybersecurity.
 Remote and mobile devices are often targeted by hackers due to weaker security measures compared to on-premises systems.

 Implement mobile device management (MDM) solutions to enforce security policies on employee devices.
 Require remote workers to use VPNs and secure connections when accessing company data.
-Additionally, enforce strict rules around BYOD (Bring Your Own Device) policies to prevent unprotected devices from connecting to corporate networks.
+Furthermore, enforce strict rules around BYOD (Bring Your Own Device) policies so that unprotected devices cannot connect to corporate networks.
+In addition, regularly review and update these policies to ensure they remain effective against evolving threats.

 10. Have an Incident Response Plan (IRP) in Place